CMC-QCL/SQL/README.md

 This workshop is designed for beginners in SQL.
 No prior programming knowledge is needed.

 ## **Required Software/Account**
-DBeaver - Download (Windows and Mac users)
+DataGrip - Download (Windows and Mac users)

 ## **Agenda**
  - SQL Intro